 - If a QR code doesn’t look right, don’t scan it.

-To be safe, never scan a QR code sent in an email unless you can absolutely verify that it was sent from a legitimate source.
+- To be safe, never scan a online QR code sent in an email unless you can absolutely verify that it was sent from a legitimate source.

-Be careful when scanning codes off products.
+- Be careful when searching QR codes off products.
 Check first to see it’s the original code, and not one pasted over the original or added as a sticker.

-Some financial institutions include their logo inside the QR code, similar to the way in which Alpine Bank does with its code below.
+- Some financial institutions include their logo inside the QR code, similar to the way in which Alpine Bank does with its code above.